 Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 Most pilots have heard of radiosondes.
 Few actually use them.
-That’s a shame, because for the pilot who wants to understand the atmosphere (not just survive it), radiosonde data is one of the richest, most actionable weather resources available.
-It’s free, it’s updated twice daily, and it goes places your METARs and PIREPs simply can’t.
+That’s unfortunate, because radiosonde data is one of the most useful weather resources available to GA pilots.
+It’s free, it’s updated twice daily, and it tells you things your METARs and PIREPs simply can’t.

 What Is a Radiosonde, Exactly?